afterparty7/OfficeRTool/README.md

 About post that 990 people download

-And it was an Infected Activator
+And it was actually an Infected Activator

+Save your computer .. don't enter their site